Zilliqa/scilla-docs/docs/source/scilla-checker.rst

-In addition to the type of the annotation, the instantiation of ``Rep`` can declare helper functions that allows subsequent phases to access the annotations of previous phases.
+In addition to the type of the annotation, the instantiation of ``Rep`` can declare helper functions that allow subsequent phases to access the annotations of previous phases.
 Some of these functions are declared in the ``Rep`` signature, because they involve creating new abstract syntax nodes, which must be created with annotations from the